 Mono (sometimes called the "kissing disease") is spread through kissing, coughing, sneezing, and any contact with the saliva of a contagious person — such as sharing a straw, drinking glass, eating utensil, or toothbrush.

-Mono symptoms include fever, sore throat with swollen tonsils, fatigue, weakness, and swollen lymph nodes.
-These symptoms are often mistaken for strep throat or the flu.
+Mono symptoms include fever, sore throat with swollen tonsils, being very tired, and swollen lymph nodes.
+These symptoms can be mistaken for strep throat or the flu.

 Other symptoms include: